+Attribute Description

-Attribute Description Name An unambiguous name for this package list, e.g., mail server.
-Package installation list A list of packages to be installed.
-Package removal list A list of packages to be removed.
+Name An unambiguous name for this package list, e.g., mail server.

+Package installation list Package removal list A list of packages to be removed.

-The software packages defined in a package list are installed/uninstalled at the time defined in the Maintenance policy (for the configuration see Specification of an update point using the package maintenance policy (page 101)).
+The software packages defined in a package list are installed/uninstalled at the time defined in the Maintenance policy (for the configuration see Specification of an update point using the package maintenance policy (page 95)).